 What’s so surprising about that is most yew trees in Europe were cut down after the 14th century to be used as the main material in English longbows.

 In 1472, the English government enacted a “yew tax” of four “bowestaffs” for every cask of wine unloaded at an English harbour.
 This sparked a rush for ancient yew trees across Europe, decimating the forests.
 Kingley Vale is one of the few major forests still remaining which is why this is such a popular place to visit.

 What else is there to do in the area?

 One other place I’d really recommend visiting if you’ve got time are the Devil’s Humps.

 Above the vale is Bow Hill, and from here it’s a short walk to the Devil’s Humps.

 The Devil’s Humps are thought to be ancient bronze age burial mounds.
 There are four in a row and they almost look like little volcanoes.
 They really do.

 Apparently, this is the site where Viking kings were once buried.
 Rumour has it there’s treasure in the area too though I didn’t find any.

 But standing at the top of the burial mounds you’ll be treated to one of the best views across the South Downs.
-From this vantage point you’ll be able to see Chichester Cathedral, Chichester Harbour, Brighton, and on a clear day you can see the Isle of White too.
+From this vantage point you’ll be able to see Chichester Cathedral, Chichester Harbour, Brighton, and on a clear day you can see the Isle of Wight too.

 I really hope you found this guide useful, and if there’s anything I can help with at all just let me know in the comments below.
 Oh, and enjoy Kingley Vale – it really is such a beautiful place to visit!